The Do's and Don'ts of Healthy Weight Loss at Any Age

 - Consume the right amount of vitamins and minerals for your body.
 You should get most of what you need from foods.
 If you consume the right amounts of each vitamin and mineral it will very likely make your body stronger and healthier.
 It’s much better to get your vitamins and minerals from whole foods if you can.
 They are not only more bio-available that way, but they come to your cells in the right proportions to each other, and so are balanced.
 Supplements are sometimes necessary, but don’t blindly consume supplements, because that could cause an off-balance within the body, making you deficient in some other vitamin or mineral.

 - Eat a good amount and variety of vegetables daily.
 Vegetables are normally very high in nutrients and fairly low in calories.
 They have good fiber, and they’re also alkalizing.
 While trying to lose weight, you should try to eat the maximum of veggies that you can, so as to make your body the healthiest it can be.
-I will usually try to eat about 2 cups of organic spring mix with spinach and then another 2 cups of mixed, stir-fry veggies with plenty of onion.
-Onion is very yummy in a stir-fry, plus it's very alkalizing.
+I will usually try to eat about 2 cups of organic spring mix with spinach and then another 2 cups of stir-fried or steamed veggies.
+The lower-calorie veggies are best when dieting.
+They are usually very alkalizing.
 The importance of eating alkalizing foods is that while your body is burning fat on a routine basis it will need alkaline buffers to allow the fats (which are acidic) to be safely removed.

 - Know an estimate of how many calories your body burns daily.